oscar-system/Oscar.jl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11065978.svg)](https://doi.org/10.5281/zenodo.11065978)

-GroebnerWalk.jl is a Julia package providing implementations of Gröbner walk algorithms for computing Gröbner bases over fields on top of Oscar.jl.
+`GroebnerWalk` provides implementations of Gröbner walk algorithms for computing Gröbner bases over fields on top of Oscar.jl.

 ## Usage

-GroebnerWalk.jl provides its entire functionality through the function `groebner_walk`.
+This module provides the function `groebner_walk` as interface to the algorithms.
 The following example demonstrates the usage.
 First, we define the ideal Oscar.jl.
 ```julia
 using Oscar